upstash/terraform-provider-upstash/docs/data-sources/qstash_topic_data.md

 ### Read-Only

-- `endpoints` (List of Map of String) Members of the team.
-Email addresses are given as the keys with their roles as the values.
+- `endpoints` (List of Map of String) Endpoints for the Qstash Topic
 - `id` (String) The ID of this resource.
 - `name` (String) Name of the Qstash Topic